 }

-LaunchedEffect launches a coroutine that’s tied to the composable’s lifecycle.
+LaunchedEffect launches a coroutine tied to the composable’s lifecycle.
 The Unit key means it runs exactly once when the composable enters composition.
-When the composable leaves, the coroutine is automatically cancelled.
-You don’t manage that cancellation yourself; Compose handles it.
+When the composable leaves, the coroutine is automatically cancelled — you don’t manage that yourself.

 SwiftUI — .task